christiskatsouris/Bootstrapping/README.md

 # Further Reading

-Efron, B., & Tibshirani, R. J. (1994).
+Efron, B., & Tibshirani, R. J. (1993).
 An introduction to the bootstrap.
-CRC press.
+Chapman and Hall, New York.

 Godfrey, L. (2009).
 Bootstrap tests for regression models.
 Springer.